 In the configurations described above, the primary and secondary/standby are referred to as "active" servers, because they receive lease updates and can automatically react to the partner's failures by responding to the DHCP queries which would normally be handled by the partner.
-The HA hook library supports another server type/role: backup server.
+The HA hook library supports another server type/role: "backup" server.
 The use of a backup server is optional, and can be implemented in both load-balancing and hot-standby setup, in addition to the active servers.
-There is no limit on the number of backup servers in the HA setup; however, the presence of backup servers increases the latency of DHCP responses, because not only do active servers send lease updates to each other, but also to the backup servers.
+There is no limit on the number of backup servers in the HA setup; however, the presence of backup servers may increase the latency of DHCP responses, because not only do active servers send lease updates to each other, but also to the backup servers.
+As of Kea 1.7.8 the active servers no longer expect the acknowledgments from the backup servers before responding to the DHCP clients, therefore the overhead of sending the lease updates to the backup servers is minimized comparing to the earlier Kea versions.